xytovl/steam-runtime-tools/pressure-vessel/wrap.1.md

     such as Proton and the Steam Linux Runtime.
     They are currently made available read/write in the container.

+`STEAM_COMPAT_TRACING` (boolean)
+:   If set to `1`, allow system tracing if it is enabled at system level.
+    This currently results in `/sys/kernel/tracing` being read/write, which has no practical effect unless the OS has granted access to that directory to the user running Steam.
+    Steam automatically sets this when system tracing is enabled on a Steam Deck in developer mode.

 `STEAM_RUNTIME` (path)
 :   **pressure-vessel-wrap** refuses to run if this environment variable
     is set.
 Use **pressure-vessel-unruntime**(1) instead.